Climate and Average Weather Year Round in Armenia Colombia

 The average hourly wind speed in Armenia experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 3.6 months, from May 27 to September 16, with average wind speeds of more than 3.3 miles per hour.
-The windiest day of the year is July 28, with an average hourly wind speed of 4.1 miles per hour.
+The windiest month of the year in Armenia is July, with an average hourly wind speed of 4.0 miles per hour.

 The calmer time of year lasts for 8.4 months, from September 16 to May 27.
-The calmest day of the year is December 8, with an average hourly wind speed of 2.5 miles per hour.
+The calmest month of the year in Armenia is December, with an average hourly wind speed of 2.5 miles per hour.

 The predominant average hourly wind direction in Armenia varies throughout the year.